NicholasThrom/ts-express-empty/config/secrets/README.md

 console.log(string);
 ```

-A 64 character string should be sufficient unless you tell someone what it is.
+A 64 character string is sufficient unless you tell someone what it is.